 3> cancel this Desired Guard Symbol query.

-A separate value for the number of guard symbols is specified for each of the following eight switching scenarios (see Table 5.18.19-1).
+For Case-1 timing mode, a separate value for the number of guard symbols is specified for each of the following eight switching scenarios (see Table 5.18.19-1).

-Table 5.18.19-1: Switching scenarios and relevant guard symbols
+Table 5.18.19-1: Switching scenarios and relevant guard symbols for Case-1 timing mode